A Brief History of Scottie Pippen's Nike Air More Uptempo

 Between Atlanta’s Dream Team, endless television commercials, Rodman’s sex life, and MJ’s Space Jam, the Chicago Bulls had become The Beatles of basketball.

-With the Jordan Brand routinely delivering hit after hit (the Air Jordan 11 ‘Space Jam’ in 1996 was a watershed moment for Michael Jordan), and other marketable stars like Charles Barkley, Gary Payton, and Penny Hardaway all tapping the still-fledgling sneaker phenomenons, was there really any room for more Air?
+With Jordan Brand routinely delivering hit after hit (the Air Jordan 11 ‘Space Jam’ in 1996 was a watershed moment for Michael Jordan), and other marketable stars like Charles Barkley, Gary Payton, and Penny Hardaway all tapping the still-fledgling sneaker phenomenons, was there really any room for more Air?

 'Please sir, I want some more Air.'